Man dies, passenger injured in Interstate 90 crash

 "Preliminary crash information indicates that a 2005 Saturn Vue was westbound on Interstate 90 when the vehicle entered the median, crossed the eastbound lanes, went into the ditch and eventually rolled," the release states.

-Neither of the occupants were wearing seat belts and were thrown from the vehicle.
+Neither of the occupants were wearing seat belts and both were thrown from the vehicle.

 The man was pronounced dead at the scene and the woman was taken to a Rapid City hospital.